AUTH.md — agentauth/v1 (agentic server authentication manifest)

 is ephemeral.
 This is strictly better than storing a gld_* PAT forever.

-URN prevents collision when the same token endpoint also handles standard RFC
+profile-specific URN prevents collision now that the same token endpoint

-8628 device authorization — the server routes by grant_type, never confusing
+flow — the server routes by grant_type, never confusing a claim_token

 Separate from AIP-19: AIP-19 provision recipes answer "what credential to install, where does it live locally?"
 This AIP answers "how does the CLI authenticate to call the install endpoint?"
 The concerns are orthogonal: one recipe can be installed with multiple auth configs; one auth config can provision multiple recipes.
 Combining them would conflate the credential-lifecycle with the authentication-lifecycle.